BillEDEV40/starter-pete-thinkful-portfolio/README_NEW.md

-# Assessment: Depper with css
+# Project Description

-This will
+# Project Tradeoffs

-# Header Changes
+# AI Use Justification

-# About Changes
+# Challenges and Troubleshooting

-Added div to
+# Github and Replit (VSC) Screenshots